Human rights abuses in Chile under Augusto Pinochet: Bureaucratic authoritarianism

 The concept of bureaucratic authoritarianism characterizes the military regimes that rose to power in South America between the 1960s and 1980s, specifically in the Southern Cone regions of Argentina, Chile, Paraguay, and Uruguay.
 These regimes had a technocratic approach to policy-making and were accompanied by substantial repression.
 Guillermo O'Donnell—a prominent Argentine political scientist— labeled these regimes as "bureaucratic authoritarian" in order to "distinguish them from oligarchical and populist forms of the authoritarian rule found in less modernized countries."

-From its inception on September 11, 1973, the Chilean bureaucratic authoritarian regime's ultimate agenda was to repress political dissidents—which some have classified as "politicide" (or "political genocide).
+From its inception on September 11, 1973, the Chilean bureaucratic authoritarian regime's ultimate agenda was to repress political dissidents—which some have classified as "politicide" (or "political genocide").
 General Pinochet's assumption of power through a violent, and bloody military coup d'état foreshadowed the brutal conditions that many innocent people would endure over the next 17 years.
 Pinochet genuinely feared the supporters of the Popular Unity Party (PU) and its leader Salvador Allende, who had been the first Marxist to become President of a Latin American region through open elections.
 General Pinochet lived in a state of paranoia, and constantly feared being assassinated or losing power.
 Thus, he set out to destroy those who were not in unity with his policies, particularly those who had once served the PU.

 As Pinochet's suspicions grew, the military dictator targeted anyone who was in some way associated with the "leftists," which even included the mothers, wives, and children of the potential subversives.
 In order to legitimize control of the country, Pinochet created institutions that were seemingly democratic.
 He organized a plebiscite, held on September 11, 1980, which approved a new Constitution that went into effect on October 21, 1980, and that validated the legal system he had established by decree.
-The Constitution proscribed an 8-year election period, permitted reelections and gave the President of the Republican immense amount of power.
+The Constitution proscribed an 8-year election period, permitted reelections and gave the President of the Republic an immense amount of power.
 Laws were passed to criminalize acts of terror and limit the use of habeas corpus.
 A crucial aspect of the Pinochet regime was how unified the military was.
 Another was the disarray of civilian society, which created an atmosphere that was conducive to repressing all those who supposedly supported the PU, other leftist organizations, and even Centrist institutions like the Christian Democratic Party.